BenCaiello/PalmettoBUG/docs/source/ImageProcessing.rst

 The Panel
 ~~~~~~~~~~

-On the left half of the GUI you should see the :ref:`steinbock <Links>`-style Panel
+On the left half of the GUI you should see the :ref:`steinbock <Links1>`-style Panel
 file, with four columns.
 Each column serves a different purpose:

 1. Channel – this column cannot be edited in the GUI, and represents the